Atlas975/Notes/DataStructures/Hash_tables.md

 ![[Pasted image 20220512142313.png|450|450]]

 ## Internal hashing
-- When hashing is used as an internal search structure within a program, access is done exclusively through the use of a hash field
+- Used when items are stored in [[Computer_memory#Primary memory|primary memory]] with a hash table  used as an internal search structure within a program, access is done exclusively through the use of a hash field
 - Implemented via a hash table that maps to a fixed size array of records/buckets

 ![[Pasted image 20230429183154.png|500|500]]

 ## External hashing
+- Used when items are stored in [[Computer_memory#Secondary memory|secondary memory]] with hashing done for disk files

 ![[Pasted image 20230429183745.png|550|550]]